 There is easy access to the wide, but sheltered, water of Yeopim Creek from the Albemarle Plantation Marina docks.
 The water is usually warm enough for swimming by May, and you can often see enthusiasts water skiing, water tubing, or enjoying a pontoon-boat picnic trip up river to secluded spots surrounded by Bald Cypresses.

 Both canoes and kayaks are available for rent from the dockmaster, and there is a dedicated launch ramp in front of the Dockmaster’s Office.
-A short trip can bring you to the protected water of Frank’s Creek, or a longer paddle will take you past lovely homes to a secluded shoreline of serenity and extraordinary wildlife.
+A short trip can bring you to the protected water of Frank’s Creek, or a longer paddle will take you to past lovely homes to a secluded shoreline of serenity and extraordinary wildlife.
 There’s always something new to see.

 If you enjoy fishing, you will find many like-minded boaters on the docks and in the surrounding waters.
 Then too, in season, you will also see many locals tending their crab pots in the marina.
 The Sound Sports Club holds two annual fishing tournaments, a Dockfest in May and Rockfest in October.